jeff-bruemmer/clerk/docs/checks.md

 - Ignored specimens are stored in `~/.proserunner/ignore.edn`
 - The ignore list persists across Proserunner runs
 - You can use the `-i` flag to specify a different ignore file: `proserunner -f document.md -i my-ignore-file`

-### Typical workflow

-1. Run Proserunner on your document: `proserunner -f my-doc.md`
-2. Review the output and identify false positives
-3. Add them to the ignore list: `proserunner --add-ignore "technical-term"`
-4. Run Proserunner again to see updated results

-This allows you to progressively tune Proserunner to your writing domain without modifying check definitions.

 ## Adding checks